tetsuo13/TeamsStatusPub/README.md

 ## Getting Started

-Your computer must be running Windows 10 or later.
+- Your computer must be running Windows 10 or later.
+- The desktop version of Teams must be installed.

 ### Teams Status Pub